The Curse Revisited: When are Distances Informative for the Ground Truth in Noisy High-Dimensional Data?: Quantifying the Effect of Noise on High-Dimensional Neighbors

 \begin{proof} Corollary \ref{randomornot}.1 is valid for every triple of rows in $\mX$ (see also Remark \ref{interesting}.1).
 Hence, the result follows from the fact that there are only finitely many such triples (note that the row indices of $\vx^{(d)}_{i,\min}$ and $\vx^{(d)}_{i,\max}$ in $\mX^{(d)}$ are allowed to vary with $d$). \end{proof}

 Theorem \ref{liftToRandom} essentially states the conditions we must avoid for any practical application that relies on the distances between data observations.
 Conversely, the conditions we should aim for are generally more dependant on the application of interest.
 Indeed, for many practical purposes it may not be important to preserve \emph{all} neighborhood relations in the data.
-E.g., in clustering it may not be necessary to preserve them within the same cluster, but rather between clusters.
-Different clustering linkage criteria may also lead to different conditions that need to be satisfied.
-Hence---although conditions for such cases may be derived from Corollary \ref{randomornot}.2---we will not claim one such generally applicable result.
-Nevertheless, the consensus remains that to overcome the impact of the extra noise, adding extra dimensions should ideally be accompanied with adding sufficient information to discriminate between important neighbors according to the ground truth.
+For example, as will be validated in Section \ref{overfit}, for clustering algorithms a sufficient condition for cluster assignments to be likely truthful would be that Corollary \ref{randomornot}.2 is satisfied for every triple $(\vx,\vy,\vz)$, where $\vx$ and $\vy$ belong to the same (ground truth) cluster and $\vz$ to a different cluster.
+Under the effect of noise, any two points from the same ground truth cluster then likely remain closer to each other than to any point from another cluster.
+However, for particular methods such as single-linkage clustering, this would be too stringent, and more in-depth analysis will be required.
+Thus, we will not claim one such generally applicable result in the current paper.
+Nevertheless, the consensus remains that to overcome the impact of the extra noise, adding dimensions should be accompanied with adding sufficient information to discriminate between important neighbors according to the ground truth.

-\section{Experimental results}
+\section{Experimental Results}

-In this section, we will conduct experiments that aim to increase ones understanding and intuition about working with high-dimensional noisy distances.
+In this section we conduct experiments that aim to improve one's understanding and intuition about working with distances in noisy high-dimensional data.
 First, Section \ref{validate} will be devoted to empirical validation of our theoretical results.
-Section \ref{overfit} will be devoted to linking the performance of common dimensionality reduction methods to randomness of neighborhood relations.
-All code for this project is available on \url{https://dropbox.com/sh/cmt6d7qbug7eo6i/AACJpNkCPlRH46YUmrbl5R1Ba?dl=0}.
+Section \ref{overfit} will be devoted to linking the performance of common dimensionality reduction methods as well as spectral clustering to randomness of neighborhood relations.
+While our empirical observations in Section \ref{overfit} cannot be immediately derived from our theoretical results in their current stage, they point out direct and interesting connections between the performance of machine learning algorithms and the signal-to-noise ratio as formalized in this paper, which encourage further research into this subject.
+Code for this project is available on \url{https://github.com/robinvndaele/NoisyDistances}.

-\subsection{Validation of the theoretical results}
+\subsection{Validation of the Theoretical Results}

 \paragraph{Validation of Theorem \ref{CLTspecial}}

 We constructed three sets of three sequences $\vx$, $\vy$, and $\vz$ containing up to \num{10000} dimensions.
 For each set, we let $\vx=\vy=\vzero$. $\vz$ is used to control ground truth distance growth rates, here measured through the $l_2$ and $l_\infty$ norm, as follows.